 This is the dead’s tum’-tum.
 Let it beat to the sound of the Gods’ breaths.

 Take out the heart and weigh it.
-Record the weight into your notes so that those who steal hearts can’t steal any part of the heart without risking persecution from those that guard the river.
+Record the weight into your notes so that those who steal hearts can’t steal any part of the heart without risking persecution from the river wardens.

 Do not put any edible items on the dead, for there are animals that can still eat the dead.

-Put little dots under the lips down the chin to ward off snakes.
+Place small dots under the lips and down the chin to ward off snakes.

 Draw a square on each shoulder to ward off otters, muskrats, beavers, and other river mammals.

-Tie on a ascot so that the dead can’t be decapitated.
+Tie on an ascot so that the dead can’t be decapitated.

-These protections are to help the dead not die twice on its way to the land of the dead.
+These protections are to help the dead not die twice on their way to the land of the dead.

 Let the siblings watch so that they don’t take the dead’s place by accident.

-Put butter on the wrist and ankles so that the dead can’t be enslaved.
+Put butter on the wrists and ankles so that the dead can’t be enslaved.

 Put a stone in each shoe so that the dead can walk upright and not upside down in the afterlife.

-By blowing wind into the open mouth and filling the wind full mouth with river water, the dead is now able to breath and drink water once more on it’s journey to the end.
+By blowing wind into the open mouth and filling the wind’s full mouth with river water, the dead is now able to breathe and drink water once more on its journey to the end.

-This will help the dead not catch on fire from a careless otter’s cigarette.
+This will help prevent the dead from catching fire from a careless otter’s cigarette or beaver’s pipe.

-Help the dead be able to transform itself if be needed.
+Help the dead transform themselves if needed.
 The power to transform can help the dead pass tests and obstacles.
-Tear up pieces of paper that have all the different animals, plants and minerals listed and sprinkle the body with it.
+Tear up pieces of paper with the different animals, plants, and minerals listed on them, and sprinkle the body with them.

 Sing like the many birds you know.
 You will now wear a bird mask.